collective/collective.microdata.contentlisting/README.rst

 __ http://en.wikipedia.org/wiki/Microdata_%28HTML%29
 __ http://www.schema.org/

-You could like to install this product when you need to get a set of microdata information from your folder contents pages.
+You could like to install this product when you need to get a set of microdata informations from your folder contents pages.

 However this product only provide basic views implementation for the `Thing`__ vocabulary.
 A 3rd party